melvinkcx/fastapi-events/README.md

 ## 4) Dispatching events outside of a request

-One goal of `fastapi-events` is to dispatch events without having to manage which instance of `EventHandlerASGIMiddleware` is being targeted.
+One of the goals of `fastapi-events` is to dispatch events without the need to manage specific instance of `EventHandlerASGIMiddleware`.
 By default, this is handled using `ContextVars`.
-There are occasions when a user may want to dispatch events outside of the standard request sequence though.
-This can be accomplished by generating a custom identifier for the middleware.
+However, there are scenarios where users may want to dispatch events outside the standard request sequence.
+This can be achieved by generating a custom identifier for the middleware.

-By default, the middleware identifier is generated from the object id of the `EventHandlerASGIMiddleware` instance and is managed internally without need for user intervention.
-If the user needs to dispatch events outside of a request-response lifecycle, a custom `middleware_id` value can be generated and passed to `EventHandlerASGIMiddleware` during its creation.
+By default, the middleware identifier is generated from the object ID of the `EventHandlerASGIMiddleware` instance and is managed internally without user intervention.
+If a user needs to dispatch events outside of a request-response lifecycle, they can generate a custom `middleware_id` value and passed it to `EventHandlerASGIMiddleware` during its creation.
 This value can then be used with `dispatch()` to ensure the correct `EventHandlerASGIMiddleware` instance is selected.

-Dispatching events during a request does ***not*** require the `middleware_id`.
-These will continue to automatically discover the event handler.
+It's important to note that dispatching events during a request does not require the middleware_id.
+The dispatcher will automatically discover the appropriate event handler.

-In the following example, the id is being generated using the object id of the `FastAPI` instance.
-The middleware identifier must be unique `int` but there are no other restrictions.
+In the following example, the ID is generated using the object ID of the `FastAPI` instance.
+The middleware identifier must be a unique `int`, but there are no other restrictions.

 ```python
 import asyncio